The Nesting: Plot

-New York City novelist Lauren Cochran suffers from agoraphobia.
+New York City novelist Lauren Cochran has agoraphobia.
 In an attempt to overcome her ailment, she rents a stately Victorian mansion in upstate New York from physicist Daniel Griffith and his ailing grandfather, Colonel Lebrun.
 A series of strange occurrences begin after Lauren moves in.
 When she meets Colonel Lebrun, he suffers a stroke at the sight of her, leading her to suspect that the house may be haunted after experiencing bizarre dreams of women lounging around the house.
 She also feels as though she has seen the home before and realizes that an illustration of it appears in one of her novels, entitled The Nesting.

 One day, while investigating the turret at the peak of the house, Lauren becomes trapped outside on the window ledge, and has a vision of a woman inside.
 Her psychiatrist, Dr. Webber, arrives at the house, and is killed while attempting to save her.
 Several days later, Lauren is attacked by Frank Beasley, a handyman, at the house.
 Amidst the attack, he begins to levitate, and flees the house in terror; he has a vision of two women's corpses lying in his truck, and he flees into the woods, and stumbles into a pond, where he is dragged under by ghostly hands and drowns.

 Lauren, bothered by the events occurring in the house, visits a local man, Abner Welles, to ask about the house after having heard Frank mention his name.
 Abner, a drunk with a bad reputation in town, becomes erratic and violent when she inquires about the house's history, and chases her away in his car.
 The two get into a car accident, and Lauren flees on foot and hides in a barn.
 Abner finds her, and attempts to attack her with a pitchfork, but it is torn from his hands by an unseen force.
 Lauren then stabs him through the head with a scythe, killing him.

 Lauren's visions in the house become increasingly bizarre, and she begins having precognitive dreams.
 It is revealed by Col. Lebrun to Daniel that the home was a former brothel during World War II, and that Frank and Abner murdered several prostitutes and soldiers in the home and dumped their bodies in the nearby pond.

 At the house, Lauren has an intense hallucination, in which she meets Florinda, the madame of the brothel, and it is revealed that she is Florinda's granddaughter and, as an infant, was the lone survivor of the murders in the home.
 At the end of the film, she experiences a vivid hallucination in which her manuscript begins burning, and she witnesses Frank's truck crash into the house, and catch fire.
 At the end of the vision, she comes back to reality, and stumbles out of the house at dawn.